mendix/docs/content/en/docs/refguide/mobile/best-practices/incremental-synchronization.md

 ## Implementation

-1. Implement the Deleted Flag (see above) for the target entity.
+1. Implement the [Deleted Flag](/refguide/mobile/best-practices/deleted-flag) for the target entity.
-2. Enable *Store ‘changedDate’* for the target entity.
+2. Enable *Store changedDate* for the target entity.
 3. Add a new entity with an attribute to store the last synchronization date (for example, *SyncHelper/LastSyncDate*).
 4. Set the default value for the synchronization date attribute to *1970-01-01*.
 5. Set the synchronization mode of the *SyncHelper* entity to *Never*.